-EBU18021 Speedometer
+Speedometer

-The speedometer shows the riding speed.
 This speedometer is equipped with an odometer and a tripmeter.
 The tripmeter can be reset to zero with the reset knob.
 Use the tripmeter to estimate how far you can ride on a tank of fuel before going to reserve.
 This information will enable you to plan fuel stops in the future.

+- 4

 - 1. Reset knob

 - 2. Speedometer

 - 3. Odometer

 - 4. Tripmeter